-NextDC is entering another capital raising round this time seeking AU$120 million, as it gears up to build two new data centre facilities in Brisbane and Melbourne.
+NextDC is entering another capital raising round this time seeking AU$120 million, as it gears up to build two new data center facilities in Brisbane and Melbourne.

-NextDC says it also has advanced discussions in relation to further large customer opportunities across its existing data centre footprint.
+NextDC says it also has advanced discussions in relation to further large customer opportunities across its existing data center footprint.

 Craig Scroggie, NextDC chief executive officer, says both B1 and M1 have proven to be ‘highly successful facilities' in a relatively short period of time.

 “We are confident that the ongoing demand in these geographies, together with our return expectations, warrants this next phase of investment in markets we know well,” Scroggie says.

 The company is seeking a further AU$120 million for the new facilities, which it estimates will have an initial investment outlay of AU$175 million to $200 million in the first 12 to 18 months.

 The funding comes on top of $100 million raised in an early Notes II offer, with the company saying the capital raising, combined with the Notes II offer proceeds and current cash reserves, undrawn secured debt facility and ongoing operating cashflow is expected to provide adequate funds to complete the new investment and fund capital requirements of the potential new customer opportunities in advanced discussions.

 The new B2 centre in Brisbane is expected to have an initial cpacity of 2MW+ with a target total capacity of approximately 25MW.